MaterializeInc/materialize/doc/developer/scratch.md

 underlying [EC2 connect CLI] directly, but it's usually much easier to go through `bin/scratch ssh`.

+To use Visual Studio Code Remote development with the instance, you need to install an SSH key on it.
+Use `bin/scratch ssh INSTANCE-ID`, then append to the `.ssh/authorized_keys` file your public SSH key (should be a local file like `~/.ssh/something.pub`).
+Then use the [guide](https://code.visualstudio.com/docs/remote/ssh) to connect with VS Code.

 ### `bin/scratch mine`

 This subcommand lists all the machines that a given user has created with `bin/scratch create`, along with metadata about them.
 For example: